nextcloud/all-in-one/readme.md

 - HDD storage should work as well but is of course much slower than SSD storage

 ### How to get Nextcloud running using the ACME DNS-challenge?
 You can install AIO in reverse proxy mode where is also documented how to get it running using the ACME DNS-challenge for getting a valid certificate for AIO.
 See the [reverse proxy documentation](./reverse-proxy.md).
 (Meant is the `Caddy with ACME DNS-challenge` section).
+Also see https://github.com/dani-garcia/vaultwarden/wiki/Running-a-private-vaultwarden-instance-with-Let%27s-Encrypt-certs#getting-a-custom-caddy-build for additional docs on this topic.

 ### How to run Nextcloud locally?
 If you do not want to open Nextcloud to the public internet, you may have a look at the following documentation how to set it up locally: [local-instance.md](./local-instance.md)